pypa/packaging.python.org/source/specifications/pyproject-toml.rst

   field as "Optional", the metadata MAY list it in ``dynamic`` if the expectation is a build back-end will provide the data for the key later.
-- Build back-ends MUST raise an error if the metadata specifies a key statically as well as being listed in ``dynamic``.
+- Build back-ends MUST raise an error if the metadata specifies a key statically as well as being listed in ``dynamic``, *unless* the key represents a list or arbitrary table that can be extended, listed below.
 - If the metadata does not list a key in ``dynamic``, then a build back-end CANNOT fill in the requisite metadata on behalf of the user (i.e. ``dynamic`` is the only way to allow a tool to fill in